 I'm the type of person who wants you to be fully confident with me so I am available day or night via text, phone call, email, or an in person meeting.
 I'm happy to answer any questions you may have, help with referring other professionals, and I've even came early to help decorate for the wedding!
-I want this to be the best day to remember!

 Q. What education and/or training do you have that relates to your work?

-I frequently take new classes and workshop's yearly to improve my craft and stay up to date with the latest trends.
+A. I started in high school in film, and then digital through college.
+Now, I frequently take new classes and workshop's yearly to improve my craft and stay up to date with the latest trends.

 Q. How did you get started doing this type of work?

 A. I started in High School (several, several years ago now!).
 I began with film photography and developing in the darkroom.
 There's something nostalgic about film and the darkroom, and I often miss it.
 Of course these days we shoot digitally though.
 I went into business after several years of study in Photography in college and it's been the best decision of my life.
 I absolutely love what I do!

 Q. What types of customers have you worked with?

 A. I specialize in high end wedding photography and family portraiture.
 I also work in the commercial & fashion photography industry often.